Starlien95/Count-GNN/README.md

 # Count-GNN
-We provide the implementaion of Count-GNN model on Small,Large,MUTAG dataset.
+We provide the implementaion of Count-GNN model.

 The repository is organised as follows:
 - data/: contains datasets.